- Academic Progress

 Signatures: The advisor’s signature at all times, along with those of the sponsoring faculty member and the chairperson of the department in which the student is matriculated.

-This allows a student to opt out of a weighted grade for any course except those given by the Stern School, Graduate Division.
-The purpose of the pass/fail option is to encourage students to take courses outside their major without the concern of weighted grades.
-The pass/fail option must be chosen by the end of the fifth week of classes for Fall and Spring semesters and the fifth day for Summer semester classes.
-The maximum number of courses that can be taken as pass/fail may not exceed 25% of the student’s total program or 25% of the specialization (this does not include those courses in which pass/fail is the grading requirement).
-Once this option is selected, it cannot be changed nor will a letter grade be recorded.
+Effective Fall 2015 students can choose to opt out of a weighted grade for any course except those given by the Stern School, Graduate Division.
+The pass/fail option must be requested by the end of the ninth week of classes for Fall and Spring terms and the fifth day for Summer term classes.
+The maximum number of courses that can be taken as pass/fail may not exceed 25% of the student’s total program or 25% of the specialization (this does not include those courses in which pass/fail is the standard grading).
+Once this option is selected, it can only be changed prior to the ninth week deadline.
 Non-matriculated students are not eligible for pass/fail.

 Every student has a permanent record which is filed in their department and includes the admissions application, course substitution forms, statement of transfer credit, check sheets, transcripts (high school and previous colleges), correspondence with the student, advisement records, program of study forms, evaluations, and any other official material related to the student.
 The permanent record is maintained by the department for purposes of program advisement.
 In compliance with the Family Education Rights and Privacy Act (FERPA - PL 93-380), students wishing to see their permanent record must make an appointment with: